Tcvalenzuela/MosquiTEs_PostdocScripts/01-BamToFastq/Readme.md

 # Bam to Fastq

-From the 1200 mosquito proejct we received the data as a bam file, we have transformed them into fastq, here the scripts
+From the 1200 mosquito project we received the data as a bam file, we have transformed them into fastq, here the scripts

 This info is also available at: